Mariem-Ben-Salah/Decision-Tree-Recommendation-System/README.md

 - xmax
 - ymax
 ```

 ## -  🧹 Data Filtering

-After Preprocessing the dataset, we filtered the relevant information by dropping duplicates in the csv file (using *.drop_duplicate()) and removing ".xml" files that were irrelevant for our goal (we made sure to include only the *.jpg* files in our _for_ loop)
+After Preprocessing the dataset, we filtered the relevant information by dropping duplicates in the csv file (using *.drop_duplicate()) and removing ".xml" files that were irrelevant for our case (we made sure to include only the *.jpg* files in our _for_ loop)

 # 2. Training